EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 <br />

-This should be an easy one - The top folder on Windows systems is `C:\`, as also subtly hinted on the question.
+This should be an easy one - The root folder on Windows systems is `C:\`, as also subtly hinted on the question.

 ![image](https://user-images.githubusercontent.com/14150485/171124609-030be4c9-1e72-44db-93a8-f1bfe75e6a9a.png)

 <br />

-The `flag1.txt` is indeed located in this folder and contains the answer to the first question.
+The `flag1.txt` is indeed placed under this folder and contains the answer to the first question.

 ![image](https://user-images.githubusercontent.com/14150485/173416426-758b163a-0c81-4b75-a622-e23a95f8c216.png)